michal-gora/interval_trainer/Readme.md

 - Python 3.7+
 - `espeak` (for speech output, automatically installed in setup.sh script)
+- `fluidsynth` (for audio output, may not be necessary, automatically installed in setup.sh script)
 - Linux (Debian-based recommended) or WSL on Windows

 Install `espeak` on Debian/Ubuntu (or let the setup.sh script install it for you):